Income in the United Kingdom: Wealth

+The Office for National Statistics found that the median total wealth for individuals in Great Britain was estimated to be £125,000 between April 2018 and March 2020.
+The mean figure is £305,000, reflecting the unequal wealth distribution with the wealthiest 10% of individuals owning close to half (48.58%) of all wealth.

 High income

 The Institute for Fiscal Studies issued a report on the UK's highest earners in January 2008.
-There are 42 million adults in the UK of whom 29 million are income tax payers.
+In 2004-05 There were 42 million adults in the UK of whom 29 million were income tax payers.
 (The remainder are pensioners, students, homemakers, the unemployed, those earning under the personal allowance, and other unwaged.)
 A summary of key findings is shown in the table below:

-The top 0.1% are 90% male and 50% of these people are in the 45 to 54 year age group.
-31% of these people live in London and 21% in South East England.
-33% of these people are company directors (as reported to HMRC).
-30% work in finance and 38% in general business (includes law).
+The top 0.1% were 90% male and 50% of these people were in the 45 to 54 year age group.
+31% of these people lived in London and 21% in South East England.
+33% of these people were company directors (as reported to HMRC).
+30% worked in finance and 38% in general business (includes law).
 The very richest rely on earnings (salary and bonuses) for 58% of income.
 Income from self-employment (such as partnerships in law or accountancy firms) accounts for 23% of income and about 18% from investment income (interest and share dividends).